ClusterHQ/flocker/docs/experimental/zfs-on-coreos.rst

     This is a highly experimental proof-of-concept and should not be used for anything resembling production use cases.

-The following instructions have been tested against CoreOS 423.0.0 (alpha) and CoreOS 367.1.0 (stable) and may or may not work against different versions.
+The following instructions have been tested against CoreOS 440.0.0 (alpha) and may or may not work against different versions.

 Get a CoreOS cluster
 ====================